 My first job after graduation was with Kaiser Permanente.
-I decided that this was the right place for me, as I was able to give personal and efficient care to all my patients.
-My colleagues have become my friends, and this has fostered a deep sense of camaraderie and teamwork, which ultimately benefits all of our patients.
+I decided that this was the right place for me, as I was able to give personal and efficient care to members.
+My colleagues have become my friends, and this has fostered a deep sense of camaraderie and teamwork, which ultimately benefits all of our members.
 My personal philosophy in work and life is to never stop learning.
 Thinking back, this philosophy has carried me to where I am today, and I thank my parents for fostering the kind of work ethic that carries through all aspects of my life.
-Mandarin Chinese is my native language, and I find myself sharing my Mandarin-speaking abilities with my Chinese patients.
-English comes naturally and is my primary language for patients of other nationalities.
+Mandarin Chinese is my native language, and I find myself sharing my Mandarin-speaking abilities with my Chinese members.
+English comes naturally and is my primary language for members of other nationalities.

 Part of being successful is to stay healthy.
 Staying healthy requires work and active participation.
-I enjoy working out at the gym, swimming, playing tennis and going on hikes.
-I also enjoy playing the piano and writing music and recently learning to play the Chinese violin called the Erhu.
-I participate in some form of exercise three times a week.
-I relax by practicing qigong every morning for 20 minutes or meditate for 30 minutes every evening.
+I enjoy working out at the gym, swimming, playing tennis, and going on hikes.
+I also enjoy playing the piano and writing music and recently learning to play the Chinese violin (called the Erhu).
+I participate in some form of exercise 3 times a week.
+I relax by practicing qigong every morning for 20 minutes or meditating for 30 minutes every evening.
 Integrating Eastern and Western ideas is the new wave of modern medicine, combining preventive, traditional, and alternative modes of practice, focusing on both mind and body, in order to achieve a more well-rounded sense of health and a better sense of self.